 SLUH/Cardinal Glennon Children's Hospital

-Each eight-week rotation is divided into four two-week sections.
+Each six-week rotation is divided into three two-week sections.
 Approximately four students are assigned to each section.

 The surgery clerkship experience focuses on general surgery, offering students the opportunity to function as members of a surgical team.
 The basics of general patient evaluation are adapted to the surgical setting to include assessing patients pre-and post operatively.
 Building on general pathophysiology and clinical medicine, students will apply problem solving and critical thinking skills in determining surgical risk and indications for a range of common surgical procedures.